 Network Complexity and Financial Behavior – Volume Distribution over Price in Financial Market

-Keywords: Social finance; Complex networks; Equilibrium and disequilibrium; Probability wave; Differential equation; Interactive individuals; Volume distribution over price; Jump return; Covid-19 pandemic
+Keywords: Social finance; Complex networks; Equilibrium and disequilibrium; Probability wave; Differential equation; Interactive individuals; Volume distribution over price; Nonlinear jump return; COVID-19 pandemic

 JEL Classification: C60; A14; D53; G40; I12